chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 After working on the function for some time, I was glad that it finally worked.
 It was able to solve the easy sudoku puzzle.

+(I created a function (draw_board) to better visualise the sudoku arrays and all images of the board are produced by this it.)

 <img src="Images/Easy%20Puzzle%20(unsolved).PNG">  <img src="Images/Easy%20Puzzle%20(solved).PNG">

 However, there was a flaw in this function, which was that it was unable to solve more complex puzzles.
 Essentially, if a puzzle did not have any square with only 1 possible number or the solver reaches a point where no such square exists, it will be unable to solve it.
 I tested this by simply removing a few numbers from the initial puzzle.